Created on Tuesday, 13 Mar 2018. Posted in Funding Tips

 The health services and delivery programme is all about the organisation of care and effectiveness and cost effectiveness of different models of care.
-The goal is to produce evidence for managers and clinical leaders!
+The goal is to produce evidence for service users, managers, commissioners and clinical leaders!

 HS&DR has a budget of around £60million a year which is spread over a commissioned and researcher-led stream.
 The average duration is 24 months for £260K, using mainly mixed methods.